crablab/dissertation/reports/final_report/final_report.md

 <!-- 6.
 A theory section.
 This might include a literature survey, sections on specific theory,
 or even an interesting discussion on what you have achieved in a more global context. -->

+## Literature Survey

+In the research for the Clicker section, it was noted that there is very little research on this area and the main citations are for blog posts and code written by others.
+Later references are also informal technical guides.
+This was expected and has been previously noted in the Project Plan.

+The browser fingerprinting research has two important citations: "User Tracking on the Web via Cross-Browser Fingerprinting” and "Device Fingerprinting: Analysis of Chosen Fingerprinting Methods", the former of which presents the research related to the Fingerprint2 library also cited.
+These provide significant context, although other sources are cited for completeness and to give more practical examples (in the case of a newspaper article).
+This is also reflected in the research for the Professional Issues section, which shares topic and sources.

+In the Communication report there are several areas.
+When investigating the MIFARE Classic attack, the Mayes and Cid article has an excellent overview and provides additional sources which are also cited to give further context.
+The Nohl and Plötz video (later paper) is the original research and cited extensively.
+The Bluetooth Low Energy section is essentially based on the Bluetooth Specification, with support from two textbooks "Getting Started with Bluetooth Low Energy: Tools and Techniques for Low-Power Networking" and "Bluetooth Low Energy the Developer’s Handbook.", the former is more theoretical and the latter more practical.
+A research paper is also cited but this refers to version 4.0 of the specification, and technology in 4.1 is current.
+The section on HM-10 investigations suffers from the same issue as the Clicker Report - as it is inherently practical, there are limited academic sources and indeed, the material out there at all is limited.
+Of particular interest will be the HM-10 specification (although in areas it is incorrect) plus the Web Bluetooth API specification.

+As part of the design and research of the proof of concept solution, many sources of official documentation were consulted including those for Flask, PyMySQL and other Flask libraries.
+Alongside this textbooks such as "Flask in a Flask, I Mean, Book" by Perras added additional context and example code.
+A number of blogs talking about very specific technologies or concepts were used, but sparingly.

 ## Clicker: reverse engineering

 At Royal Holloway, for the 2018 intake of first year undergraduates it was decided that due to the class size, paper registers were unfeasible.
 The clicker systems was proposed and developed.
 This uses a Turning Technologies "Response Card" (Figure 1) typically used to respond to interactive questionnaires as part of a slideshow, or with other proprietary software.
 The device communicates with a base station connected to a computer via USB (Universal Serial Bus) when a key option is pressed (eg. "1/A") and transmits the unique ID of the device and the key press.
 The message is acknowledged by the base station and the user is given visual affirmation on the device that their response was counted.
 The results are then stored in a proprietary format attached to the slideshow which is decoded, processed and analysed by the department using a collection of scripts, Excel spreadsheets and custom software.